aditya-raj/careers/README.rst

 Qualifications Review
 ---------------------
-We review a candidate's resume/code reposistories to assess experience and qualifications.
+We review a candidate's resume/code repositories to assess experience and qualifications.
 After the review, there should be one of two outcomes:

     1. Schedule `Company Vision Presentation`_
     2.  `No Match`_